Blackheath and Bromley Harriers Athletic Club

 Blackheath & Bromley Harriers AC is an athletics club based in South-East London, England.
-It is based at the Sydney Wooderson Centre, 56 Bourne Way, Hayes, Kent.
+It is based at the Hayes Lane, Bromley, Kent.
 It competes in division one of the British Athletics League, the premier division of the UK Women's Athletic League and the Southern Athletic League.

 History

-Formed in October 1869 as Peckham Hare and Hounds, and converted shortly after into The Peckham Athletic Club, this group of oarsmen, cricketers, gymnasts and general sportsmen would seem to be the earliest instance of a Club deliberately incorporating both track and cross-country in the basic purposes of its existence.
+The club was formed in October 1869 as Peckham Hare and Hounds, and by 1871 it had become the Peckham Athletic Club.
+A group of oarsmen, cricketers, gymnasts and general sportsmen would seem to be the earliest instance of a club deliberately incorporating both track and cross-country in the basic purposes of its existence.

 Explosion of the population of London caused the club to move to "The Green Man" at Blackheath in July 1878 and to change its name to Blackheath Harriers.
 Under the presidency of Frederick H Reed from 1882 to 1905, membership soared to exceed 200 by 1883, and the Club provided many prominent competitors and officials for national and area athletics.
 In September 1898 the Gazette was first published and continues up to the present day for private circulation among Club members only.

 Strong connections with the Territorials meant that the Boer War and then the First World War in 1914-18 placed considerable demands on the club, both in terms of the volunteers for active service and the pressures on those remaining to keep the Club in being.
 By 1922 they felt obliged to move out to West Wickham for cross-country and to Catford Bridge for track meetings.

 From 1922 to 1927 H J Dyball served as Hon Secretary and was instrumental in the club's renaissance, with membership exceeding 500 by 1923.
 In 1926 Blackheath Harriers purchased its present freehold Clubhouse at Hayes for £850, which has since been added to, both in terms of extension to the building and additional land for car parking.
 Ownership actually resides in B H H Q Ltd, a company limited by guarantee, and all members of the club are members of the company.